adaltas/node-nikita-docs/src/md/about/contribute.md

 ## Branch Organization

 We will do our best to keep the master branch in good shape, with tests passing at all times.
 But in order to move fast, we will make API changes that your application might not be compatible with.
-We recommend that you use the latest stable version of React.
+We recommend that you use the latest stable version of Nikita.

 If you send a pull request, please do it against the master branch.
 We maintain stable branches for major versions separately but we don’t accept pull requests to them directly.
 Instead, we cherry-pick non-breaking changes from master to the latest stable major version.

 ## Semantic Versioning

-React follows semantic versioning.
+Nikita follows semantic versioning.
 We release patch versions for bugfixes, minor versions for new features, and major versions for any breaking changes.
 When we make breaking changes, we also introduce deprecation warnings in a minor version so that our users learn about the upcoming changes and migrate their code in advance.

 Every significant change is documented in the changelog file.